0785936036/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo 'a script that prints Hello, World'
+echo "a script that prints Hello, world"